chrisemunt/mg_web/README.md

 		* **server\_affinity** variable:[variable(s)] cookie:[name]
 * Correct a fault that led to response payloads being truncated when connecting to YottaDB via its API.

+### v2.1.10 (12 November 2020)

+* Correct a fault that led to web server worker processes crashing if an error occurred while processing a request via a DB Server API.
+Such error conditions will now be handled gracefully and an appropriate HTTP error code returned to the client.
+* Correct a memory leak that could potentially occur when using Cookies to implement server affinity in a multi-server configuration.
+* Introduce a global-level configuration parameter to allow administrators to set the size of the working buffer for handling requests and their response (parameter: **request\_buffer\_size**).